How to Choose a Pricing Strategy for Your Small Business

 Strategy #1.
 Value-Based or Premium Pricing

 Value-based pricing is ideal for businesses that want to position themselves as premium brands.
 Think the likes of Apple and Tesla.
+A premium price can be justified by a strong value proposition and perceived value, supported by effective marketing and branding efforts to attract customers willing to pay more.
 Such businesses must also be willing to invest in marketing and branding efforts to support that position.

 Strategy #2.
 Competitive Pricing

-Businesses like Amazon or Walmart use competitive pricing to stay on top of their game.
+Businesses like Amazon or Walmart use a competitive pricing strategy to offer lower prices and stay ahead of other businesses.

 Strategy #3.
 Cost-Plus Pricing

 This is a pricing model that involves calculating all costs in both manufacturing the product and selling it, then adding a markup.
+Understanding your production costs and business costs is crucial for determining the appropriate selling price.
+Markup pricing is a straightforward approach where a fixed percentage is added to production costs to set the selling price.
 So, cost-plus pricing works well for businesses with high overhead costs.

 A good example of a company that implements this is Starbucks.
 The company uses cost-plus pricing to determine the price of its coffee products, taking into account the cost of beans, labour, and other expenses.